BSAC’s Wreck Diver course will introduce you to the fun of safe wreck diving.

 This is a continually assessed course during which students must reach the required performance standards.

-The Wreck Diving course is the start of your wreck diving journey, providing basic knowledge to enable safe wreck diving on no-stop dives within the limits of your personal diving qualification.
+The Wreck Diver course is the start of your wreck diving journey, providing basic knowledge to enable safe wreck diving on no-stop dives within the limits of your personal diving qualification.
 You will be able to build on your wreck diving skills on future dives and promote safe, responsible and enjoyable wreck diving in your club.

 Not a BSAC member?
 You can do this course by joining BSAC directly or joining via a local club.
 Find a club.